loldot/loldot.github.io/_posts/2024-04-15-cleaning-out-the-bike-shed.md

 internal to the package.

 It is usually pretty easy to write code that is good when it is written.
-The hard part is writing code that is good long after it was written.
+The hard part is writing code that is still good long after it was written.
 It seems like code becomes bad over time, often referred to as code rot.
 I think that is a bad term, because it sounds like the code is just going to rot by itself; like if you forget the code in the back of the fridge, after a while its just going to spoil.
 When code becomes unmaintainable, it is not the fault of the code, but the programmers.
 The code was either bad to begin with or the maintainers make it bad.
 However, the way your conditionals are structured within a function have little effect on maintainability in the larger context.

 What happens to the `CheckGrade` method when a course is graded according to a gaussian curve of the test scores instead of the static lower limits?
-What happens when you get a customer that has an 'E' grade as well?
+What happens when you get a customer in Europe that has an 'E' grade as well?
 Or when Alex should never get an 'F' because his parents funded the university's new computer science lab?
 The author of the code did not accomodate those possible future changes.
 It is easy to blame the original authors for making assumptions that does not hold when we have to change the code, but it is impossible to model an accurate representation of reality, because reality, and our perception of it, constantly changes.

 Sometimes it is better to not make any predictions about the future, but if your code is not future proof it should not be exposed to the rest of the codebase.